vuvuzella/openthink2016hackathon/openhealth2/README.md

 Install the following cordova plugins:
 * cordova-plugin-sms
 * custom url scheme

+### Platforms
+To install on an android emulator or test phone, do

+'cordova platform add android'

+before compdiling with 'cordova build' or run...

 ### TODO:
 * Make this code to be Service-Oriented Architecture, wherein